MGL2Rank: Learning to Rank the Importance of Nodes in Road Networks Based on Multi-Graph Fusion: Related works

 \subsection{Graph representation learning}

-Graph representation learning has made significant progress in processing complex graphs.
-For instance, DeepWalk \cite{perozzi2014deepwalk} and node2vec \cite{grover2016node2vec} utilized different random walk strategies to sample nodes, and then applied a Skip-gram model \cite{mikolov2013distributed} to learn nodes embeddings.
-In LINE \cite{tang2015line}, the learned vector representation of nodes preserved both first-order and second-order proximity information.
-HOPE \cite{ou2016asymmetric} adopted an embedding method that preserved high-order proximity to generate graph embeddings in a vector space while retaining asymmetric transitivity.
-These methods consider only structural information, and the connections between nodes are to be preserved.
-The studies \cite{mcpherson2001birds, zhang2015influenced} have demonstrated that incorporating auxiliary information of nodes into the graph embedding can provide valuable insights and improve the performance of graph-level applications.
-The study \cite{hamilton2017inductive} proposed an inductive representation learning method GraphSAGE by sampling and aggregating attributes from the local neighborhood of node.
-Huang et al. \cite{huang2019graph} proposed an algorithm (AttriWalk) for joint sampling nodes and attributes, and introduced a network structure (GraphRNA) to learn node embedding.
-However, AttriWalk tended to sample attributes with higher attribute values and loss the relationships between similar nodes.
-As a result, the representation capability of this model for nodes is insufficient, rendering it unsuitable for application in large-scale traffic networks with multiple characteristics.
-Inspired by this, we consider the impact of attributes and attribute values on nodes similarity from the perspective of traffic networks, and then propose a sampling algorithm to assist in solving the problem of nodes importance ranking.
+Significant progress has been made in the application of graph representation learning for processing complex graphs.
+For instance, in DeepWalk \cite{perozzi2014deepwalk} and node2vec \cite{grover2016node2vec}, different random walking strategies are utilized to sample nodes, and a skip-gram model \cite{mikolov2013distributed} is applied to learn the node embeddings.
+In LINE \cite{tang2015line}, the learned vector representation of the nodes preserves both first- and second-order proximity information.
+HOPE \cite{ou2016asymmetric} adopts an embedding method that preserves high-order proximity to generate graph embeddings in a vector space, while retaining asymmetric transitivity.
+These methods consider only structural information, and the connections between the nodes are preserved.
+Studies \cite{mcpherson2001birds, zhang2015influenced} have demonstrated that incorporating the auxiliary information of nodes into graph embeddings can provide valuable insights and improve the performance of graph-level applications.
+In \cite{hamilton2017inductive}, an inductive representation learning method, namely GraphSAGE, was performed by sampling and aggregating attributes from the local neighborhood of a node.
+Huang et al. \cite{huang2019graph} proposed an algorithm, namely AttriWalk, for the joint sampling of nodes and attributes and introduced a network structure (GraphRNA) to learn node embeddings.
+However, AttriWalk tends to sample attributes with higher attribute values and loses relationships between similar nodes.
+Consequently, the representation capability of this model for nodes is insufficient, rendering it unsuitable for applications in large-scale traffic networks with multiple characteristics.
+Inspired by this, we consider the impact of attributes and attribute values on node similarity from the perspective of traffic networks and then propose a sampling algorithm to assist in solving the node importance ranking problem.